 The most common issue around sun protection is we often get distracted by what we are doing and forget to reapply our sunscreen at the appropriate intervals.
 Most sunscreens need to be reapplied every two hours and particularly after getting out the water or after activities where we may have been sweating.
 Another common problem with sunscreen application is that we seldom apply the appropriate amount of cream the all areas exposed to the sun.

 How do I know how much sunscreen to apply?
 The best way to measure how much sunscreen to apply is using the scale of a dollop the size of a twenty cent piece for each limb or area.
 For instance, each arm, leg, torso, back and neck plus head we would use one dollop the size of a 20c piece and distribute this around the entirety of that limb or area making sure we cover all parts.
 If we can’t reach an area, be sure to get a friend or family member to help you so that you don’t end up with those hilarious sunburn lines or shapes and ultimately put yourself at risk of skin damage from the sun.
 If you are ever unsure if you’ve applied enough sunscreen then in that instance we can use the good old saying “more is better!”
 When applying our sunscreen we often get caught up on making sure we cover those large area like our arms or legs but sometimes miss those crucial little spots such as our ears, lips and even the tops of our feet.
-Continued overlooking of these area can lead to an increased risk of developing skin cancers, so be sure to take your time and cover every part of your body for ultimate protection against the sun.
+Continued overlooking of these area can lead to an increased risk of developing skin cancers, so be sure to take your time and cover every part of your body for ultimate protection whilst being sun safe this summer.

 What is the best sunscreen for our face?
 The majority of sunscreens can be applied to anywhere on our body, however a lot of cosmetic companies are now designing face moisturisers with sunscreens in them.
 Which actually makes a lot of sense for everyday use, because as we go about our lives from day to day we may at times be exposed to the sun for short periods.
 Having as daily moisturisers which doubles as a sunscreen is perfect especially for those of you looking to maintain your skin whilst holding off the aging effects of the sun.
 These types of product generally tend to me more expensive than your average sunscreen but there is a number of great products out there which won’t break the bank.